modal-inria/MixtComp/RMixtCompIO/README.md

 ### Test the C++ code from RMixtCompIO

-It requires *RIinside* package.
+It requires *RInside* package.
 Tests are in the *src/test* folder.
 You can compile and run it from Eclipse.